ChthonVII/gamutthingy/README.md

 - `--crtblack`: Specifies black level for CRT EOTF function in 100x cd/m^2.
 Floating point number.
 Default 0.0001.
 Sane values are 0.0001 to 0.001 (0.01 to 0.1 cd/m^2). [new10] The default is probably close to a properly calibrated Sony Trinitron. [new1]
 - `--crtwhite`: Specifies white level for CRT EOTF function in 100x cd/m^2.
 Floating point number.
 Default 1.71.
 Sane values for aperature grille CRTs are around 1.7 to 1.8 (170 - 180 cd/m^2).
 The default is probably close to a properly calibrated Sony Trinitron. [new1], [new2].
 Shadow mask CRTs were substantially dimmer.
 Some professional-grade televisions may have aimed for 100 cd/m^s because that was the standard.
 - `--crt-gamma-knob` or `--cgk`: Take CRT output to a power before applying EOTF function.
 Simulates gamma adjustment knob on some CRTs.
 Floating point number.
 Default 1.0.
 - `--crtblackpedestalcrush` or `--cbpc`: If enabled, simulate the black-crushing behavior of a U.S. CRT television expecting a 7.5 IRE black pedestal, but receiving input with 0 IRE black.
 (All CRT-era game consoles before circa 2000, except U.S. model Playstations, had black at 0 IRE. [new18], [new19], [new20], [new21]) Note that many U.S. CRT televisions could be configured to correctly display 0 IRE black input either by an explicit toggle or by adjusting the brightness knob (and maybe also the constrast knob).
 This feature simulates the situation where such configuration was not or could not be done.
-Note the this effect, while historically accurate, looks bad.
+Note the this effect, while historically accurate, generally looks bad.
 This effect might be desirable in extremely rare cases where a U.S. game developer baked a black pedestal into their sprites.
 - `--crtblackpedestalcrush-amount` or `--cbpca`: Specify the expected black pedestal for `--crtblackpedestalcrush` in 100x IRE.
 Floating point number 0.0 to 1.0.
 Default 0.075 (7.5 IRE).

 **Gamut Parameters:**
 - `--source-primaries` or `-s`: Specifies the color primaries of the source gamut.
 Possible values are:
      - `srgb_spec` The sRGB/bt709 specification.
 Used by modern (SDR) computer monitors and modern HD video. [insert cite]
      - `ntsc_spec` The original 1953 NTSC color primaries.
-Used for the U.S. broadcast specification until 1994 (actually still in use until 2000ish) and the Japanese broadcast specification for the entire lifetime of SDR television. [insert cite]
+Used for the U.S. broadcast specification until 1994 (actually still in use until 2000ish) and the Japanese broadcast specification for the entire lifetime of SDR television. [insert cite] (Though phosphors actually used in CRT televisions deviated significantly from the specification.)
      - `smptec_spec` The SMPTE-C (170M) specification.
 U.S. broadcast/phosphor specification from 1994.
 (Widespread adoption achieved 2000ish.) [insert cite]
      - `ebu_spec` The EBU specification.
 European broadcast/phosphor specification. [insert cite]
      - `rec2020_spec` Wide gamut specification for modern HDR monitors. [insert cite]